IvanVohmin/Bukkey/README.md

 ## 🇬🇧 English version

 ### 🔒 What is Bukkey?
-Bukkey is a lightweight class for validating license keys in Bukkit plugins.
+Bukkey is a convenient service for managing license keys for your Bukkit plugins.
 It communicates with your licensing server and prevents unauthorized usage of your plugin.

 📌 **Note:**